 - A Job offer.
 With limited exceptions, the first thing you need in order to begin applying for a Canadian Work Permit is an offer to come work for a registered Canadian company

 - Labour Market Impact Assessments (LMIA).
-Once you have received a letter of acceptance, almost all Canadian work permits require a verified LMIA, formally called a Labour Market Opinion (LMO).
-To obtain this verification, Employment and Social Development Canada (ESDC) will assess the offer of employment to ensure that there will be no negative impact on the Canadian labour market.
+Once you have received a letter of acceptance, almost all Canadian work permits require a verified LMIA, formally called a Labor Market Opinion (LMO).
+To obtain this verification, Employment and Social Development Canada (ESDC) will assess the offer of employment to ensure that there will be no negative impact on the Canadian labor market.
 Details and reasoning for why any Canadian applicants were not hired will be required from the prospective employer.
 Once a person obtains a positive LMIA they may apply for a Canada work permit.

 - Certification.
 Applicants must have the required credentials to perform the job in Canada.
 If the offered position is one of Canada’s regulated occupations, certification to practice the profession in Canada is required for application eligibility.

 - Application.
 The required forms and documents need to be submitted for processing and can be found on the CIC website